nonocutt/stereoDrift.github.io/README.md

 =======
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/3.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/3.0/">Creative Commons Attribution-NonCommercial 3.0 Unported License</a>.
 For commercial projects, please contact stereoDriftVisuals@gmail.com
 </details>

+## TODO

+* Add function to prevent the user clicking the recording button when no music is loaded
+* Change the playback/recording function behavior so that playback/recording can be started manually after loading a song
+* Enhance error checking/handling so that the user doesn't need to refresh the page when error encounters